Tilly-Thomas2613/R-Projects/README.md

 # Stats220

-## This is my repo for STATS 220.

 ### A little about me:

-* I am undertaking a degree in Psychology and Applied Statistics
-* After university, I want to go into **neuropsychology research** to study the brain and help contribute to understanding brain injuries and neurological conditions, or go into **clinical neuropsychology** and work directly with patients.
+I'm a second-year Bachelor of Science student at the University of Auckland, majoring in **Psychology and Statistics.**

+I'm passionate about using data to answer meaningful research questions.
+My long-term goal is to pursue a career in neuropsychology research, applying statistical methods to better understand the brain, neurological conditions, and human behaviour.

 *In my free time I love to:*
 * Read